-Cultivated in Georgia back in the 1970s, this powerful strain is a descendant of the well loved Skunk #1.
-It was originally named “Cush” but once Snoop Dogg coined the name Green Crack, the rest was history.
-This sativa-dominant strain is known for its potent and energizing high, which is nicely paired with creative activities.
-It tends to bring about a more positive mental state, with many users reporting that they begin to develop an increased appreciation for their life and their surroundings while under the influence of Green Crack.
+Cultivated in Georgia back in the 1970s, this powerful strain is a descendant of the well-loved Skunk #1.
+It was originally named “Cush,” but once Snoop Dogg coined the name “Green Crack,” the rest was history.
+This sativa-dominant strain is known for its strong and energizing high, which goes well with creative activities.
+It tends to make people feel happier, and many people who use it say that they start to appreciate their lives and surroundings more.

 Flavor and Appearance

 Even though this strain has more sativa than indica, its flowers look like those of traditional indicas.
 It has small, clumped, olive-green buds that are covered in frosty trichomes.
 In some cases, if the temperatures are lowered during the growing process, you will be able to notice threads of purple throughout the buds.
 The flower tends to have a bright citrus scent with faint notes of earthiness and wood.
 When broken down, you can expect this strain to fill the room with a pungent aroma.
 Its flavor is similar and often compared to that of fresh mango, with additional, lighter notes of hash and spice.
 It’s rumored that this strain has distant ties to Afghani, so its subtle aftertaste helps support that case.